San7o/Brenta-Engine/docs/DESIGN.md

 and the ECS (Entity Component System) architecture like in [Bevy](https://github.com/bevyengine/bevy/).

-### Scene graph
+### Node graph

 The scene is a tree of nodes where each node has a transform, and may have a model, a directional light, any number of point lights and other nodes (children).
 All transforms are relative to the transform of their parent; when a node is updated, all its children are updated too.